dudash/jenkins-slave-nodejs6/README.md

 This is targeted towards OpenShift 3.7 and later, CentOS/RHEL7, and Node.js 6.

 ## Using this image
-Assuming you already have an OpenShift cluster up and running and a Jenkins pipeline setup.
+Assuming you already have an OpenShift cluster up and running and your Jenkins pipeline setup.
 You need to:
 1. Update the Jenkins Kubernetes plugin to reference the builder image.
-In ```Jenkins->Manage Jenkins->Configure System```.
+Open your Jenkins webconsole and in ```Jenkins->Manage Jenkins->Configure System```.
 Then look in ```Cloud->Kubernetes->Kubernetes Pod Template```.
 Depending on where your container image lives, the new setup should look something like this:

 ![Screenshot](./.screens/jenkins-plugin.png?raw=true)